Children & Youth Schedule

 Sunday School classes, led by our wonderful volunteer teachers, are learning communities in which we light a chalice, share our stories, and take part in games, crafts, and experiments.

-First to Fourth Grade: Moral Tales (Room 107)
+First to Fourth Grade: Faithful Journeys (Room 107)

-Fifth to Eight Grade: You the Digital Creator (Room 209)
+Fifth to Eighth Grade: Heeding the Call (Room 209)

 Eighth Grade: Coming of Age 10 AM (Room 207)